 What is a good, informative, descriptive, and interesting essay or article?

 For effective writing, a writer doesn’t need to feel that he is writing only a descriptive story or an essay or whatever.
-It is a very hard task to write an expository writing.
+It is a very hard task to write an expository writing, so you can buy custom essay online.
 A person having the ability to write a story in a simple language is a good writer.

 The purpose of writing an essay is to make a reader understand more clearly.
 According to the common critique, the word essay is generally used in essay writing’s imprecise meaning.
 There are many kinds of essays, and all have their advantages and disadvantages.
 Every essay should be considered in its purity.
 The essay attempts to scientifically analyze a subject and explain why it is good or bad.